Selling Student Accommodation

 It's no secret that students favour convenience, which explains why properties near or on campus are some of the first to be snapped up.
 In other words, they're in the most demand.

-Demand that comes as HUGE value to investors, especially when it can often be the reason tenants choose to re-let the house year-on-year.
+Demand that comes as a HUGE value to investors, especially when it can often be the reason tenants choose to re-let the house year-on-year.

 Pros and cons of student accommodation investment